Creating tools for Developers

 Conditional operators

-The inclusion operator is something new (as far as I know).
-You can accomplish this using splat operators in JavaScript:
+The inclusion operator can be accomplished using splat operators in JavaScript:

 [1, 2, 3, ...(condition ? [x] : [])]